ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/FASTdeskFactSheet.md

 ## Can I supply my own Microsoft licenses on FASTdesk?

-Yes, you can provide your own Microsoft licenses for applications such as Microsoft Office and SQL, providing that this has been pre-arranged before your solution is launched.
-Your Microsoft Volume Licensing agreement must include [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx), which allows you to use Microsoft licenses in a shared infrastructure environment.
+Yes, you can provide your own licenses for Microsoft applications, providing that this has been pre-arranged with your licensing vendor/partner before your solution is launched.
+Your Microsoft Volume Licensing agreement must include [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx), which allows you to use Microsoft licenses in a shared/multi-tenant or public cloud infrastructure environment.

 We are currently unable to allow Office 365 licenses to run on FASTdesk.
-Windows operating system licenses cannot be provided.
+Additionally, License Mobility is not applicable to Windows Server, and therefore the Windows Server operating system needs to be licensed by UKFast under our SPLA agreement.

 ## Is Active Directory Federation Services (ADFS) supported?